Jake Hyde

-Jake Matthew Hyde (born 1 July 1990) is an English footballer who plays as a striker for Southend United on loan from National League club Wrexham.
+Jake Matthew Hyde (born 1 July 1990) is an English footballer who plays as a striker for Woking, where he is also a strength and conditioning coach.
 He has played in the English Football League for Barnet, York City and Stevenage.

 Hyde started his career with Swindon Town, and after signing a professional contract in 2008 had two loan spells with Weymouth of the Conference Premier.
 He was released by Swindon before signing for League Two club Barnet in 2009.
 They released him after one season and after a spell with Conference Premier club Hayes & Yeading United, Hyde played for Scottish First Division club Dundee.
 He soon moved on to divisional rivals Dunfermline Athletic, but after being released returned to Dundee for the 2011–12 season.
 He returned to Barnet in 2012 and was their top scorer in 2012–13, although they were relegated to the Conference Premier.
 Hyde stayed with them for one more season before signing for League Two club York City in 2014.
 He was with York for two years before joining League Two club Stevenage.